-- Understand that privacy is achieved by encryption, and figure out how to encrypt email and how to decrypt email received from other people - Understand that authentication is achieved through digital signatures, and figure out how to sign email and how to verify signatures on email from other people - Understand that in order to sign email and allow other people to send him encrypted email, a key pair must be generated, and figure out how to do so - Understand that in order to allow other people to verify his signature and to send him encrypted email, he must publish his public key, and figure out some way to do so - Understand that in order to verify signatures on email from other people and send encrypted email to other people, he must acquire those people's public keys, and figure out some way to do so - Manage to avoid such dangerous errors as accidentally failing to encrypt, trusting the wrong public keys, failing to back up his private keys, and forgetting his passphrases - Be able to succeed at all of this within a few hours of reasonably motivated effort
+- understand that privacy is achieved by encryption, and figure out how to encrypt email and how to decrypt email received from other people; - understand that authentication is achieved through digital signatures, and figure out how

+- to sign email and how to verify signatures on email from other people; - understand that in order to sign email and allow other people to send them encrypted email a key pair must be generated, and figure out how to do so; - understand that in order to allow other people to verify their signature and to send them encrypted email, they must publish their public key, and figure out some way to do so; - understand that in order to verify signatures on email from other people and send encrypted email to other people, they must acquire those people's public keys, and figure out some way to do so; - manage to avoid such dangerous errors as accidentally failing to encrypt, trusting the wrong public keys, failing to back up their private keys, and forgetting their pass phrases; and - be able to succeed at all of the above within a few hours of reasonably motivated effort.

-This is a minimal list of items that are essential for correct use of PGP.
+This is a minimal list of items that are essential to correct use of PGP.
 It does not include such important tasks as having other people sign the public key, signing other people's public keys, revoking the public key and publicizing the revocation, or evaluating the authenticity of a public key based on accompanying signatures and making use of PGP's built-in mechanisms for such evaluation.